ilya40umov/kotlin-concurrency/README.md

 # kotlin-concurrency
-This project is a collection of mini projects written in Kotlin, which show examples of handling various concurrency problems in backend code.
+This project is a collection of mini projects written in Kotlin, which show examples of handling various concurrency problems in the backend code.

 #### Classic
 Under [classic](https://github.com/ilya40umov/kotlin-concurrency/tree/master/classic)
-you can find examples of approaches classically used in Java's and their potential gotchas.
+you can find examples of approaches classically used in Java's, as well as their potential gotchas.
 (A lot of this code is intentionally miswritten).

 #### Reactive